Blog

 How often does that happen?

-Like a joint bank account, for example, which a recent Forbes article emphasizes can turn quickly problematic if a marriage is approaching the finish line.
+A joint bank account, for example, a recent Forbes article emphasizes, can quickly become problematic if a marriage is approaching the finish line.
+Crypto divorce settlements can also be messy.

 Safeguards can be taken to avoid that, and a divorcing party has legal rights aimed at recovering wrongly depleted marital assets.